zwang695/alexa-skills-list/skills/B01D4F1J0M/README.md

 * *Alexa, ask OurGroceries to add milk to shopping list.*

-* *Alexa, tell OurGroceries to add olive oil to Walmart.*
+* *Alexa, tell OurGroceries to remove olive oil from Walmart.*

 * *Alexa, ask OurGroceries what are my lists.*